-This Prudential Regulation Authority (PRA) supervisory statement (SS) is aimed at firms to which CRD IV applies and replaces PRA SS5/13 and PRA SS6/13.
+This Prudential Regulation Authority (PRA) supervisory statement (SS) is aimed at firms to which CRD applies and replaces PRA SS5/13 and PRA SS6/13.
 It provides further detail on the high-level expectations outlined in ‘The Prudential Regulation Authority’s approach to banking supervision’.

 The SS has five chapters, including:

 - Chapter 2: Expectations of firms undertaking an Internal Capital Adequacy Assessment Process (ICAAP).
 This sets out our expectations in relation to the ICAAP and the requirements set out in the ICAA part of the PRA Rulebook.

 - Chapter 3: Stress testing, scenario analysis and capital planning.
 This sets out our expectations of firms in relation to stress testing, scenario analysis and capital planning, and the requirements set out in Chapter 12 of the Internal Capital Adequacy Assessment Part of the PRA Rulebook.